MauricioFa/Angular-Todolist/README.md

 # Todolist

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.
+This project treats about a todolist app where user can do CRUD basic operations.
+Layout was done by using angular material components library, data storage and authentication is supported for firebase service.
+The app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

 ## Development server